The Auto Trader expert verdict: ★★★★★ ★★★★★ 4.0

-As a luxury performance car, the Panamera isn’t cheap to buy, especially at the higher end of the range, and servicing at a Porsche dealer will cost a pretty penny, too, even when compared to other luxury rivals.
-However, we expect residual values to be strong.
+As a luxury performance car, the Porsche Panamera isn’t cheap to buy, especially at the higher end of the range, and servicing at a Porsche dealer will cost a pretty penny, too, even when compared to other luxury rivals.
+However, we expect resale values to be strong.
 The petrol-engined cars unashamedly sacrifice fuel economy at the altar of performance, so don’t expect miracles on that score, but the diesels, although they’re still devilishly quick, have official combined fuel economy figures above 40mpg.
-The hybrid models promise good fuel consumption if you drive regularly in electric-only mode, and they also have low CO2 emissions according to the official tests, but they’re expensive to buy.
+The hybrid models promise good fuel consumption if you drive regularly in electric-only mode, but if you regularly rely on the combustion engine, your savings will take a nosedive.
+The hybrids also have low CO2 emissions according to the official tests, meaning numerous tax advantages, but they’re very expensive to buy in the first place.

 Although Panamera-specific information isn’t available, Porsche as a manufacturer sits almost at the bottom of the Warranty Direct Reliability Index, which isn’t good news at all.
 Having said that, the Panamera's main rivals are also from manufacturers that don’t have a particularly stellar reputation for reliability, either, with Bentley, Jaguar, Mercedes-Benz and BMW all languishing in the bottom half of the table as well.
 Repair costs are likely to be high for any problems, but Porsche gives a three-year, unlimited-mileage warranty on new cars.